 The Company measures and records certain financial assets and liabilities at fair value on a recurring basis.
 GAAP provides a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority, referred to as Level 1, to quoted prices in active markets for identical assets and liabilities.
-The next priority, referred to as Level 2, is given to quoted prices for similar assets or liabilities in active markets or quoted prices for identical or similar assets or liabilities in markets that are not active; that is, markets in which there are few transactions for the asset or liability.
+The next priority, referred to as Level 2, is given to quoted prices for similar assets or liabilities in active markets or quoted prices for identical or similar assets or liabilities in markets that are not active; that is, markets in which there are few transactions for the asset or liability, or inputs other than quoted prices that are observable for the asset or liability.
 The lowest priority, referred to as Level 3, is given to unobservable inputs.
 The table below reflects the level of the inputs used in the Company's fair value calculations:

-Quoted P in Acti Marke (Level ve ts Significant Observable Inputs (Level 2) Un ignificant observable Inputs (Level 3) Т otal Fair Value June 30, 2017 Derivative liabilities - warrants \$ - 5 \$ - \$ 163,753 \$ 163,753 Derivative liabilities - debt conversion feature \$ - 5 \$ - \$ 18,500 \$ 18,500 December 31, 2016 Derivative liabilities - warrants \$ - 9 \$ - \$ 91,173 \$ 91,173 Derivative liabilities - debt conversion feature \$ - 5 \$ - \$ 40,000 \$ 40,000
+in M ted Prices Active [arkets evel 1) Observ nificant vable Inputs Level 2) Significant nobservable Inputs (Level 3) 1 Total Fair Value September 30, 2017 Derivative liabilities - warrants \$ - \$ - \$ 54,950 \$ 54,950 Derivative liabilities - debt conversion feature \$ - \$ - \$ 17,500 \$ 17,500 December 31, 2016 Derivative liabilities - warrants \$ - \$ - \$ 91,173 \$ 91,173 Derivative liabilities - debt conversion feature \$ - \$ - \$ 40,000 \$ 40,000

-Inputs used in the Company's Level 3 calculation of fair value include the assumed dividend rate on the Company's common stock, risk-free interest rates and stock price volatility, all of which are further discussed in Note 6.
+Inputs used in the Company's Level 3 calculation of fair value include the assumed dividend rate on the Company's common stock, risk-free interest rates, stock price volatility and the likelihood of a future equity financing transaction, all of which are further discussed in Note 6.